premier213/MyWebsite/README.md

 # My personal website :smiling_face_with_three_hearts:
 ---
-## learn more -> meysamsaberi.ir
+### learn more about me :point_right: [meysamsaberi.ir](meysamsaberi.ir)

-##### Node js version of my personal website.
-This is still in early development and is not the live version of the
+React js version of my personal website.
+This is still in early development and is not the live version of the site.